Developing a Teaching Dossier and Philosophy Statement - Waterloo

 In this session, you will learn about and participate in hands-on activities and discussion opportunities designed to support the development (or refinement) of your dossier and philosophy statement.
 Extensive materials will be provided for use during and after the workshop.
 Suggestions and resources for how you can extend your teaching dossier to an academic portfolio encompassing of your all your professional commitments will also be provided.

-This session is capped at 40 participants.
-Registration is now closed.
+This session is capped at 40 participants, so register early!

 Contact: Educational Development